emandirola/veri/README.md

 ## Retrospective

 - Are you keeping up with the requirements?
 Has any iteration been a big challenge?
+(La primera en la que armé el modelo, probablemente tendría que haberlo armado en un refactor?
+Senti que como ya lo conocía no había taaaaaanto sentido para hacerlo después)
 - Do you feel good about your design?
 Is it scalable and easily adapted to new requirements that come up in further iterations?
+(Hoy sí, mañana veremos)
 - Is everything tested?
 Are you confident in your tests?
+(Yes)

 ### Iteration 6: Add the transfer feature